MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

 ## Prerequisites

-- [JDK Version 15](https://jdk.java.net/15/).
-This sample was developed on a system with Java 15 but may be compatible with other versions.
+- [JDK version 15](https://jdk.java.net/15/).
+This sample was developed on a system with Java 15, but it might be compatible with other versions.
 - [Maven 3](https://maven.apache.org/download.cgi)
 - [Java Extension Pack for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) is recommended for running this sample in Visual Studio Code.
 - A Microsoft Entra ID tenant.
-For more information, see [Quickstart: Set up a tenant](/entra/identity-platform/quickstart-create-new-tenant)
+For more information, see [Quickstart: Set up a tenant](/entra/identity-platform/quickstart-create-new-tenant).
 - A user account in your Microsoft Entra ID tenant.
 This sample doesn't work with a personal Microsoft account.
-Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a personal account and have never created a user account in your directory before, you need to do that now.
+Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a personal account and you don't have a user account in your directory, you need to create one now.
-- Two security groups, named **AdminGroup** and **UserGroup**, containing the user or users that you want to sign and test this sample.
-Or, you may add the user to two existing security groups in your tenant.
+- Two security groups, named `AdminGroup` and `UserGroup`, containing the user or users that you want to sign and test this sample.
+Alternatively, you can add the user to two existing security groups in your tenant.
 If you choose to use existing groups, be sure to modify the sample configuration to use your existing security groups' name and object ID.
 - [Visual Studio Code](https://code.visualstudio.com/download)
 - [Azure Tools for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack)